Luvvydev/SkillshotLab/README.md

 # SkillshotLab

-SkillshotLab is a small C++ playground for skillshot prediction and evasion.
+small C++ playground for skillshot prediction and evasion

-this project recreates the core ideas of my private C++ work in a self contained sandbox.

 The simulation is a top down arena that shows: